hivemq/hivemq-policy-cookbooks/data-validation/multiple-required-json-schemas/README.md

 If a MQTT message fails to validate for any of the three schemas, a message is logged using the `log` function with the client ID and the reason for validation failure.

-To upload the `policy.json` to the broker, run the following command:
+To upload `policy.json` to the broker, run the following command:
 ```bash
 curl -X POST --data @policy.json -H "Content-Type: application/json" http://localhost:8888/api/v1/data-validation/policies
 ```